Quantized topological transport mediated by the long-range couplings

-Finally, the tight-binding simulation of topological pumping in Fig.~\ref{Fig.4}(d) shows the asymmetric spreading of the initial point-like excitation projected onto the lower Bloch band for the array consisting of $14$ unit cells with the modulation period $L = 50$~cm.
-The center-of-mass trajectory of the intensity distribution in Fig.~\ref{Fig.4}(e) (black curve) shows quantized transport and follows quite closely the trajectory of the respective Wannier center (red dashed curve) with the total shift of $1.0068$ unit cells per modulation period.
 For smaller modulation periods, quantized nature of the transport is violated resulting, for instance, in the shift of $0.84$ unit cell for the modulation period $L=20$~cm.
 Note that the lattice periods required for quantized adiabatic transport may be further decreased for lattices operating close to the flat-band or all-bands-flat conditions~\cite{Caceres-Aravena2022Jun}, and also in the nonlinear pumping regime when the diffraction of the wave packet is suppressed by the nonlinearity~\cite{Sebabrata2021}.

 In summary, we have proposed a topological pump allowing to transfer the quantum state by varying nearest-neighbor and next-nearest-neighbor couplings.
 This protocol provides an alternative to the celebrated Thouless pump and does not involve the change of on-site energies, which is especially suitable for the arrays of evanescently coupled optical waveguides.
 The proposed scheme is not limited to optical waveguides and can be readily generalized to the other physical platforms, e.g. to the polariton condensates trapped in a slowly varying periodic potential~\cite{Gnusov2023,Fraser2024} with a conceptual scheme elaborated in the Supplementary Materials.